1 to 1

 Black

-K, one of the four process colors used in the CMYK printing process, black in color.
-Also referred to as the Key color
+K: one of the four colors of the CMYK printing process, black in color.
+Also referred to as the Key color.

 Bleeds

-printed image that extends beyond trim marks, so finished product does not have a white border (generally 1/8" is the setting for bleed)
+extension of the printed image that extends beyond the trim marks so the finished product does not have a white border after final trims are taken; standard bleed is 1/8 inch on all sides

 C